kingluddite/web-dev-notes/backend/node/004n-wes-bos-node/12-Ajax-REST-API-3/01b-pushing-user-data-to-api.md

 * We can listen for multiple events on multiple forms on a nodeList rather than having to loop over every single one

 ### Turn off default form value
+* We don't want to go to a new page when we click on the heart form
+* So we add `event.preventDefault()` in JavaScript
+* You will see this used a lot when working with Ajax

 `heart.js`

 ```js